 ggsave

 Exports plot to a file.
-Supported formats: SVG, HTML, PNG, JPEG and TIFF.
+Supported formats: SVG, HTML, PNG, JPEG, and TIFF.
 Note: in some configurations raster formats might not be supported.

 Notes